-- and delicious product for consumers. - Understanding that animal caretakers, have a responsibility to provide optimum care, safety and comfort for animals at all times.
+- 1. Producing a wholesome, safe, and nutritious food product for the consumer. - 2.
+Producing a high quality, visually appealing, and delicious product for consumers. - 3.
+Understanding that as animal care takers, they have a responsibility to provide optimum care, safety, and comfort for animals at all times.